TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 4/1 Samuel 4.12.md

 ---

-And there ran a man of Benjamin out of the army, and came to Shiloh the same day, with his clothes rent, and with earth upon his head.
+There ran a man of Benjamin out of the army, and came to Shiloh the same day, with his clothes torn, and with earth on his head.